 Dalhousie Medical PracticeBonnyrigg Health Centre109-111 High StreetBonnyrigg, EH19 2ETTel: 0131 370 3999

 Due to COVID restrictions, consultations are same day only and held over the telephone, unless our clinician feels it is necessary for you to be seen in person.
 To book a telephone consultation with our Clinical Team, please call us at 0131-370399.
 Phone lines are open Monday to Friday from 08:30 until 18:00, excluding bank holidays.

 When arranging a telephone appointment please ensure that you do not use a system that blocks 'withheld numbers'.
 For confidentiality reasons we do not leave our telephone number and we will only leave a message on a personally named answering service.

-We also offer appointments outwith normal hours which are available on a rotational basis.
-We offer morning appointments from 7.10am, evening appointments up to 6.40pm.
-Please phone reception for availablility.
+We also offer phone appointments outwith normal hours from 08:15.
+Please phone reception for availability.

 If you cannot attend an appointment for any reason please inform us as soon as possible in order for us to give the slot to someone else.